sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Is there a statistical difference between the Yes and No responses.

 We do this above multi-sample testing because of congestion and concurrent requests on the client and server.
-Things liek traffic might affect the response time.
+Things like internet traffic might affect the response time.

 - Keep requests minimal, to avoid DDoS requests
 - Keep requests quick due to short visits from users.